-Fees for services listed in this section (codes 10060 -17340) should be reduced by 50 percent when performed subsequent to partial or complete excision of nail and nail matrix (code 11750) on the same toe, within a 30-day interval.
+Fees, as listed in the Fee Schedule, for services listed in this section (codes 10060-17340) should be reduced by 50 percent when performed subsequent to partial or complete excision of nail and nail matrix (code 11750) on the same toe, within a 30-day interval.

-Follow Up Days 10060 Incision and drainage of abscess (eg, carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle, or paronychia); simple or single \$8.00 10061 complicated or multiple \$24.00 10120 Incision and removal of foreign body, subcutaneous tissues; simple \$8.00 10121 complicated \$16.00 10140 Incision and drainage of hematoma, seroma or fluid collection \$8.00 10160 Puncture aspiration of abscess, hematoma, bulla, or cyst \$4.00 11100 Biopsy of skin, subcutaneous tissue and/or mucous membrane (including simple closure), unless otherwise listed (separate procedure); single lesion \$12.00 15 11101 each separate/additional lesion \$12.00 30

-The excised lesion(s) should be measured and recorded in centimeters, whether curved, angular or stellate.
-When multiple lesions are repaired, add together the lengths and report as a single item.

-11420 Excision, benign lesion including margins, except skin tag (unless listed elsewhere), feet; lesion \$16.00 30 diameter 0.5 cm or less 11421 excised diameter 0.6 to 1.0 cm \$20.00 30 11422 excised diameter 1.1 to 2.0 cm \$24.00 30 11423 excised diameter 2.1 to 3.0 cm \$36.00 30
+10060 Incision and drainage of abscess (eg, carbuncle, suppurative hidradenitis, cutaneous or subcutaneous abscess, cyst, furuncle, or paronychia); simple or single 10061 complicated or multiple 10120 Incision and removal of foreign body, subcutaneous tissues; simple 10121 complicated 10140 Incision and drainage of hematoma, seroma or fluid collection 10160 Puncture aspiration of abscess, hematoma, bulla, or cyst 11100 Biopsy of skin, subcutaneous tissue and/or mucous membrane (including simple closure), unless otherwise listed (separate procedure); single lesion 11101 each separate/additional lesion (The excised lesion(s) should be measured and recorded in centimeters, whether curved, angular or stellate.
+When multiple lesions are repaired, add together the lengths and report as a single item).
+11420 Excision, benign lesion including margins, except skin tag (unless listed elsewhere), feet; lesion diameter 0.5 cm or less 11421 excised diameter 0.6 to 1.0 cm 11422 excised diameter 1.1 to 2.0 cm 11423 excised diameter 2.1 to 3.0 cm (To expedite Medicaid reimbursement for debridement services (ie, procedure codes 11720 & 11721), the primary and secondary diagnoses should be specified in the appropriate claim form fields.
+Additional explanatory information nail) for permanent removal

-To expedite Medicaid reimbursement for debridement services (ie, procedure codes 11720 & 11721), the primary and secondary diagnoses should be specified in the appropriate claim form fields.
-Additional explanatory information indicative of pathological conditions necessitating frequent repetition of these services should also be provided to facilitate payment.
+(To expedite Medicaid reimbursement for debridement services (ie, procedure codes 11720 & 11721), the primary and secondary diagnoses should be specified in the appropriate claim form fields.
+Additional explanatory information indicative of pathological conditions necessitating frequent repetition of these services should also be provided to facilitate payment).

-11720 Debridement of nail(s), by any method(s); one to five \$8.00 11721 six or more \$12.00 11730 Avulsion of nail plate, partial or complete, simple; single \$8.00 11732 each additional nail plate \$2.00 11740 Evacuation of subungual hematoma \$4.00 11750 Excision of nail and nail matrix, partial or complete, \$40.00 30 (eg, ingrown or deformed nail) for permanent removal
+11720 Debridement of nail(s), by any method(s); one to five 11721 six or more 11730 Avulsion of nail plate, partial or complete, simple; single 11732 each additional nail plate 11740 Evacuation of subungual hematoma 11750 Excision of nail and nail matrix, partial or complete, (eg, ingrown or deformed